It may feel daunting at first

 It may feel daunting at first.
 But once you understand its principle, the rangefinder is a very intuitive tool.

-it measures the distance between the camera and your subject.
+The principle of a rangefinder is simple: it measures the distance between the camera and your subject.

 By programming that distance on the graduated ruler of the lens, you define which part of your image will be in focus and which part will not.